anakojm/peg-solitaire/README.md

 - Select "to" with the arrow keys or hjkl, confirm with enter or space
 - Quit anytime with escape, q or m
 - You can switch between the European and the English version by switching a boolean in the code, a custom board is also possible.
-- You can save a game with s or J, you can't save a game after selecting a peg, for technical reasons (I suck a programming)
+- You can save a game with s or J, you can't save a game after selecting a peg, for technical reasons (I suck a programming), you can cancel saving by inputting a blank file
-- You can load a game with L
+- You can load a game with L, you can cancel loading by inputting a blank file
 - All the keybinds are easily configurable in the code

 <br>